Franceville basin

-The Franceville Basin is a 1.6–2.1 billion year old sedimentary basis in Gabon.
+The Franceville Basin is a 1.6–2.1 billion year old sedimentary basin in Gabon.
 It contains unmetamorphosed sediments.
-It is notable for containing the Francevillian Biota, which is likely the oldest multicellular life known.
+It is notable for containing the Francevillian biota, which are possibly the oldest multicellular life known.
 A natural fission reactor formed there about 1.8 - 2.1 billion years ago.

 Geology

-The Franceville Basin cover approximately 25,000 km2 and is made up of unmetamorphosed sediment derived mainly from eroded Mesoarchaean tonalite–trondhjemite–granodiorites.
+The Franceville Basin covers approximately 25,000 km2 and is made up of unmetamorphosed sediment derived mainly from eroded Mesoarchaean tonalite–trondhjemite–granodiorites.
 It is over a kilometer thick, with various sources claiming 2.5-4 kilometers as the maximum depth.
 Around 1.8-2.1 billion years ago a natural fission reactor formed, nicknamed the "Oklo reactor".
 The resulting fission by-products were held in place by a clay layer.